-African-Americans more likely to donate kidney to family memberOctober 18th, 2011 in Other /
+African-Americans more likely to donate kidney to family memberOctober 18, 2011 in Medicine & Health / Other

 Family matters, especially when it comes to African-Americans and living kidney donation.
 In a study conducted at Wake Forest Baptist Medical Center, researchers found that African-Americans donate almost exclusively to family members for living kidney transplants, as compared to Caucasians.